Code-Institute-Submissions/LotRDashboard/README.md

 ## Testing
 So far during the development I have been attempting to build tables and charts using DC and crossfilter.
-This has been trial and error work which can be seen in the version control, for example at the moment of writing the data is currently displaying incorrectly, I have been trying different methods to remove certain aspects of the JSON's and to manipulate the data so that it looks and feels better, being as responsive as possible.
+This has been trial and error work which can be seen in the version control, I have been trying different methods to remove certain aspects of the JSON's and to manipulate the data so that it looks and feels better, being as responsive as possible to the user, and dependent on what size device they are using the data will display according to heights and widths.
+Removing certain elements on certain sizes due to D3 not being 100% responsive.

-The testing for the Table Creation has been trialing and erroring different table building techniques, the first technique wrote a table with "Object, object, object..."etc. for each instance of a character in the associated characters.json
+The testing for the Table Creation has been trialing and erroring different table building techniques, the first technique wrote a table with "Object, object, object..."etc. for each instance of a character in the associated characters.json, now this writes the table appending html to the second child of each td cell.

 With my Modals I had first used popovers however the sizing of these was not compatible and this resulted in a ridiculous long box appearing over the elements.
 Modals were used in this instance to minimize this and to enable users to have it cover the data so they can see the breakdown and assessment of data.